vue-rajkot/site/README.md

   - Working in a start-up where you want to quickly experiment with things (Vue is an easy-to-pick frontend framework with documented ways of doing common things)
   - Working in a large company and are evaluating options
 - You're already working on Vue and want to connect with like-minded people

-We host regular full-day workshops as well as a getting-started workshop at the start of every meetup.

 ## Upcoming Meetups